CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ## Using variables

-A personalization variable can be recognized because it is encapsulated inside accolades, and starts with a dollar sign.
+A personalization variable is encapsulated inside curly brackets, and starts with a dollar sign.
 These are examples of such personalization variables:

 * **{$name}**
 * **{$email}**